Egypt releases human rights campaigners after international outcry

 The three men were arrested last month after they met with 13 Western diplomats to discuss ways to improve human rights conditions in Egypt.
 A few days after the meeting, they were rounded up by Egyptian security forces over a week-long period and charged with “joining a terrorist organization” and “using social media accounts to spread false information.”

 Such charges, often used by Egypt’s regime against human rights advocates, typically result in months, even years, in pretrial detention or jail.
 And there are numerous cases where even after a release order, detainees are held for days.
+Yet on Thursday, the three men were released from Cairo’s notorious Tora Prison instead of being taken to a local police station for processing, a move even EIPR said was “unusual.”

 But few arrests have sparked the global outrage that followed the detention of the EIPR employees.
 The United Nations, France and other governments publicly denounced the arrests.
 Antony Blinken, President-elect Joe Biden’s nominee for secretary of state, declared in a tweet that “meeting with foreign diplomats is not a crime.
 Nor is peacefully advocating for human rights.”